 As agricultural production increases, it opens more opportunities in the post-production subsector, especially in basic processes that include simple activities like cleaning, separation, sorting, size reduction, drying, mixing, packaging, etc. for the purpose of storage, easy transport or sales/export.

 However, as basic as these processes are, they require the use of appropriate machines, equipment or technologies which are developed to save energy, time and reduce drudgery.
 There is also the need for manpower with the required skills and knowledge of the procedures and the processes involved in the agro-processing and to have the capacity to effectively use and maintain the machines and equipment.
 Those engaged in this sector should also have the capacity to minimize waste, ensure safe storage of farm harvest, and feed agro-based industries with raw materials.

 Nigeria falls short in all these, whether it be in technology or skills.
 Several Agricultural exports from Nigeria have severally been rejected at point of entry in foreign countries even those that need the least and easiest level of processing like raw yam have also been rejected.

 These types of business which are great employers of labour, especially youths and women and developing the sector can boost the economy and improve life the contrary.
-The first invest that is need is human capacity building, The government and NGOs must equip women and the youth with the necessary industrial skills and startup capital through skill acquisition and funding programs.
+The first investment that is need is human capacity building.
+The government and NGOs must equip women and the youth with the necessary industrial skills and startup capital through skill acquisition and funding programs.